Vitamin B1 or thiamine

 The adult RDA is 1.5 milligrams.
 The therapeutic dose is 1.5 mg daily.

-A high-quality multivitamin supplement should contain sufficient thiamin, usually as thiamin hydrochloride.
+A high-quality multivitamin supplement should contain sufficient thiamine, usually as thiamine hydrochloride.

 You can also find in a vitamin B-complex supplement, and as an individual nutrient in tablet and capsule form.